aishafarah1234/CKD-Prediction-Model/README.md

 2. Identified features were genuinely informative
 3. Both clinical conditions and drug-related factors play a crucial role in CKD risk

+In this study, some post-treatment variables were included as features for model evaluation.
+In future prospective applications, such variables would be predicted rather than used as inputs to avoid data leakage

 ## Results Summary
 - XGBoost achieved the strongest performance across all evaluation metrics on this dataset and given the clean and fully observed nature of the data, results may be optimistic with external validation on real-world clinical data required before deployment
 - Tree-based models significantly outperformed Logistic Regression due to their ability to capture nonlinear relationships and feature interactions